 - Moulting always starts at the head and moves down the body.

-Chooks can get moody during the moult and their immune system can be depleted.
+Chooks can get moody, a bit seedy and listless during the moult and their immune system can be depleted.
 Natural Chicken Health’s Super Mash alleviates the stress of moulting with Apple Cider Vinegar and seaweed to boost their immune response.

 Here are some common sources of protein to help your chooks: